Rishi-Rao/Brain2App/README.md

    (frontend runs on http://localhost:5173 by default)

 Notes:
-- This is a starter template to match your Streamlit UI and behavior.
 - Signup/login is persisted in server/users.json.
 - Upload endpoints are stubbed for future EEG/fMRI handling.